Food safety incidents in Taiwan: Domestic

-Ma Ying-jeou has said that the government health units have launched the nation's largest-ever action to secure food safety by checking up to 16,000 food makers and outlets and removing from sales stands over 20,000 food and beverage items suspected of being contaminated with DEHP.
+In 2011, Ma Ying-jeou stated that the government health units launched the nation's largest-ever action to secure food safety by checking up to 16,000 food makers and outlets, and removing from sales stands over 20,000 food and beverage items suspected of being contaminated with DEHP.

-Health officials have inspected over 14,000 food vendors and stores around the island, taking over 20,000 products off shelves.
+Health officials inspected over 14,000 food vendors and stores around the island, taking over 20,000 products off shelves.

-Ma has been criticized by the opposition DPP for his handling of the scandal.
+Ma was criticized by the opposition Democratic Progressive Party (DPP) for his handling of the scandal.
 Opposition spokesperson Lin Yu-chang pushed the Ma Ying-jeou administration to come out with a new "D-Day" to combat the national plasticizer scare.
-The KMT criticized the DPP for their inability to detect DEHP while it was in power.
-They pointed out that DPP legislator Huang Sue-ying spoke against placing DEHP on the EPA's class-1 control list of toxic substances.
+The Kuomingtang (KMT) criticized the DPP for their inability to detect DEHP while it was in power.
+They pointed out that DPP legislator Huang Sue-ying spoke against placing DEHP on the US Environmental Protection Agency's (EPA's) class-1 control list of toxic substances.
 KMT legislator Chiu Yi also alleged that the DPP had ties with the owner of the Yu Shen Company, Lai Chun-chieh.
-Lai's son also claimed on his Facebook that DEHP was not responsible for cancer, contrary to studies that show otherwise.
+Lai's son also claimed on his Facebook webpage that DEHP was not responsible for cancer, contrary to studies that showed otherwise.

 International

-Chinese mainland authorities banned 812 products from the original list of 22 from Taiwan.
-This include sports drinks, tea, jam, juices, and other beverages.
-China later upgraded the banned list to cover 1004 products.
+In 2011, Chinese mainland authorities banned 812 products from the original list of 22 from Taiwan.
+This included sports drinks, tea, jam, juices, and other beverages.
+China later upgraded the banned list to cover 1,004 products.

-In Hong Kong, authorities started monitoring its residents for contamination.
-They banned two types of Taiwanese sports beverage called Speed.
+In Hong Kong, authorities started monitoring its residents for contamination-related health issues.
+They banned two types of Taiwanese sports beverages called Speed.
 Hong Kong's health secretary York Chow stated that because the ingestion of the carcinogen will be a health risk, he supported an outright ban of the DEHP agent.
-In neighboring Macau, health authorities found the antacid Scrat Suspension was tested positive for DIBP who later issued a notice of recall to local importers and pharmacies.
+In neighboring Macau, health authorities found that the antacid Scrat Suspension tested positive for DIBP and later issued a notice of recall to local importers and pharmacies.
 Standard Chem＆Pharm had notified its retailers to pull the product off the shelves in Taiwan and Macau.

 Malaysian authorities found some bubble tea products were contaminated with DEHP and the importers were instructed to halt importation and ceased distribution of the products in Malaysia.

 Authorities in the Philippines banned DEHP affected products and carried out investigations of importers to ensure affected products were recalled.
 Vietnam and South Korea both banned affected Taiwanese products from importation.

 In the United States, California-based 99 Ranch Market, one of the largest Asian grocery chains in the country, removed plasticizer-contaminated beverages imported from Taiwan, off store shelves.

 2013: Cooking oil adulteration and mislabeling

-In October 2013, a scandal broke out in Taiwan regarding the presence of chlorophyllin in cooking oil.
+In October 2013, a scandal occurred in Taiwan regarding the presence of chlorophyllin in cooking oil.
 Subsequent investigations unearthed widespread adulteration and mislabeling amongst cooking oil products sold in Taiwan.
-The resulting scandal affected many products, even outside cooking oil, such as health pills, alcoholic beverages, milk and rice.
+The resulting scandal affected many products, even outside cooking oil, such as health pills, alcoholic beverages, milk, and rice.